ATGardner/atgardner.github.com/_posts/2016-05-17-israel-national-trail-offline-maps.markdown

 blogger_orig_url: http://pct14.blogspot.com/2016/05/israel-national-trail-offline-maps.html
 mapName: int
 ---
-_update: I have created a new set of offline map files at February 12, 2017._
+_update: I have created a new set of offline map files at January 28, 2019._

 Lets get it straight - I have never thru-hiked the entire Israel National Trail (INT).
 I started it in September 2008, and did almost half of it (The northern half.
 The easy half), before quitting.
 I still hope on finishing my hike someday, either by hiking from Eilat to Arad (should take ~3 weeks), or by doing the whole thing from the beginning again.